Zapfenkiller/USB-Userport/Host-Demo/codeblocks/DemoApp/README.md

 When it comes to compile the wxWidgets into a DLL for Win10, I ran into trouble with the PATH variable and my already installed AVR-GCC.
-Because of this the procedure to me is a bit different than the official wxWidgets guideline on compiling the lib:
+Because of this the procedure to me is a bit different than the official wxWidgets guideline on compiling the lib.
+This is mine:
 ````
 1.)
 Open windows command line ("DOS-Box").
 2.)
 Change to the %root%\wxwidgets\build\msw directory